ex08283/terraform/README.md

 > [!NOTE]
 > Terraform comes in a few different versions.
 This guide covers Terraform "*Open Source*" only.
 It doesn't cover Terraform "*Cloud*" or Terraform "*Enterprise*".

-> [!IMPORTANT]
-This is a live document.
-Some of the sections are still a work in progress.
-I will be continually updating it over time.

 ---